kickinz1/docker/docs/sources/userguide/usingdocker.md

 Our Python application is live!

 > **Note:**
-> If you have used the `boot2docker` virtual machine on OS X, Windows or Linux,
+> If you have used the boot2docker virtual machine on OS X, Windows or Linux,
 > you'll need to get the IP of the virtual host instead of using localhost.
-> You can do this by running the following outside of the `boot2docker` shell
+> You can do this by running the following in
-> (i.e., from your comment line or terminal application).
+> the boot2docker shell.
 >
 >     $ boot2docker ip
 >     The VM's Host only interface IP address is: 192.168.59.103